CharlesMbillo/saba7-Tech/README.md

 - 👋 Hi, I’m @saba7-Tech
-- 👀 I’m interested in software development
+- 👀 I’m a friend of Technology and with a bias on entrepreneurship and mobile tech development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on information systems development
 - 📫 How to reach me https://t.me/mbillocharles